adjust/adobe_air_sdk/README.md

 #### Android

-In order to set scheme name for your Android app, you should add following `<intent-filter>` to activity you want to launch after deep linking:
+To set a scheme name for your Android app, you should add the following `<intent-filter>` to the activity you want to launch after deep linking:

 ```xml